Abayima/OpenSIMKit-Java/README.md

 * [NetBeans](http://netbeans.org/).
 The IDE used to develop the app.
 * [PureJavaComm](https://github.com/nyholku/purejavacomm).
 Essential for COM / Serial Port Communication on Java.
+* [JSPF Java Plugin Framework](http://code.google.com/p/jspf/).
+Is used to build the plugin server which interact with the client plugins.

 ##Contributors